ragusamj/learn-serbian-api-capstone/readme.md

 ## Use Case
 This app is for all English speakers wishing to learn Serbo-Croatian for all levels.
 The user will be able to translate English into Serbo-Croatian.
-After receiving the Serbo-Croatian translation of a single word, the user will be able to click on wiktionary, google images and google search icons to learn more about the word in the target language environment.
+After receiving the Serbo-Croatian translation of a single word, the user will be able to click on google images and google search icons to learn more about the word in the target language environment.
 By having access to this additional resource the user will be able to learn conjugations, declentions and other grammar-related information.
 The google-image icon will act as a modern day pictograph, by revelieling to the user what is the image of the searched word.
 For example, for the word "bird" the google image will yield a picture of a bird.
 The second functionality includes a possibility of searching the google books in Serbo-Croatian language, and will be able to access the relavant free e-books.